blockades/mmt_resources/open_tech_fund/application.md

 ## Who is the project for?
 Content limited to 2000 characters.
 Describe them - In other words, who are the people benefiting or affected most by this effort and how well do you know them?

 * **Anyone using encryption** will benefit greatly from improved key integrity.
 We plan to implement features to integrate with GPG for handling private keys and revocation certificates.

-* Anyone with a lifestyle which means they are at risk of losing a computer or device, or **do not have a secure place to store things**.
-Such as refugees, homeless or vulnerably housed people.
+* **Anyone at risk of losing a computer or device**, or those who do not have a secure methodology to store important data--people seeking asylum, at-risk journalists, people crossing borders, and activists.

-* Anyone living in an oppressive regime who is in custody of sensitive information and concerned for their **privacy**.
-A journalist or activist who has authored some 'whistleblowing' documents might want to give keys or passwords to a friend in case they get captured.
-But this could actually endanger that friend.
-Our tool solves this problem by distributing the responsibility, and meaning that a small group must collectively decide if and when it is safe to publish the documents.
+* **Anyone living in an oppressive regime**, who has custody of sensitive information and is concerned for its resilience.
+A journalist or activist with critical information might want to give their passwords/keys to a trustee in case they are captured, but this could endanger that person.
+By distributing encrypted shards, which by themselves nothing about the secret, Dark Crystal removes the single point of failure by enabling a quorum of peers to collectively decide if and when it is safe to reveal the secret.

 * Anyone with **poor or no internet connectivity**.
-This is an offline-first peer to peer application which can function independently of the internet.
-Furthermore, the gossip protocol allows the spread of information between peers with internet connectivity and those without, as well by syncing devices which move between physical locations.
+Dark Crystal is an offline-first p2p application, which can function independently of the internet.
+Furthermore, the SSB gossip protocol allows the spread of information between peers with internet connectivity and those without, by syncing devices which move between physical locations (sneaker net).

-* Refugees are often unable to carry particular documents with them as they have to cross international borders where it might be unsafe to carry such information.
-However they might need particular information for evidence for an asylum claim later.
-In such a case, the integrity of encryption keys or passwords might have paramount importance and this is an issue which our project addresses.
+* **Those in need of political asylum** are often unable to carry sensitive documents that may be required later as evidence for an asylum claim, for example when crossing certain international borders.
+By securing a document's encryption key (or the information itself in text form) with Dark Crystal, the information can be recovered when they need it, without having to transport the documents themselves.

-* We think the notion of **trust within a small community** of people is a concept that is well understood and endorsed by people from a **wide variety of cultures**.
+* The notion of **trust within a small community** of people is a concept that is well understood and endorsed by people from a wide variety of cultures.
+Individuals themselves are the best judges of who to trust in their unique context, and Dark Crystal puts that choice in their hands alone, without the need for an intermediary company, server, or authority.

-We believe Dark Crystal is not just an application, but a protocol that blends a specific set of human / machine behaviours,combining secure key management with socially distributed responsibility.
-As such it is a protocol that is replicable across different distributed systems and has the potential to reach a broad base of beneficiaries.
-In other words, its got legs.
+Character count: 1997

 ---